 - Master of Fine Arts

-Graduate applicants should be aware that there are at least two parts to the application process: 1) sending general materials to the university Graduate and Research Affairs office and 2) sending materials to the School of Art, Design, and Art History specific to the degree program you are seeking.
+Graduate applicants should be aware that there are at least two parts to the application process: 1) sending general materials to the university Graduate and Research Affairs office and 2) sending materials to the School of Art and Design specific to the degree program you are seeking.
 Please click on the graduate admissions link for specific requirements for each.

-Undergraduates have two degree options within the School of Art, Design, and Art History:
+Undergraduates have two degree options within the School of Art and Design:

 - B.A. degree in liberal arts and sciences